jeanpaulsio/notes/books/pragmatic_programmer/chapter_06-part2.md

 John: Welcome to Iteration: A weekly podcast about programming, development, and design through the lens of amazing books, chapter-by-chapter.

+### Small talk - We were off for the 4th - yada yada yada

 JP: This is part 2 of chapter 6, "While you are coding".
 Last week we talked about pragmatic practices while you are coding.

 ## Part 2